 Program Objectives Related to Program Goal 2:

-1. Over the course of five years, 100% of graduates from dietetic internship programs will rate their educational preparation for supervised practice at or above average.
+1. Over the course of five years, 100% of graduates from supervised practice programs will rate their educational preparation for supervised practice at or above average.